damoeb/feedless/README.md

   - metadata from article site, like title, authors, pubDate, language
 - aggregate multiple feeds
 - throttling: limit a feed output by a maximum number of items per time interval, sorted by quality, quantity or mood
-- filtering: define a matching rule like "contains a string" to define what item goes into the feed
+- filtering: define a matching rule to define what item goes into the feed (attribute contains a string, attribute greater/less than `n`, content matches a language)
 - retention policy: when an item shall be deleted.

 Try the [live demo](https://richrss.migor.org/) it takes you to the [swagger UI](https://swagger.io/tools/swagger-ui/). `rich-RSS` can be configured to use the feed generators [rss-proxy](https://github.com/damoeb/rss-proxy) and [rss-bridge](https://github.com/RSS-Bridge/rss-bridge), e.g as a fallback for a broken feed.